 Example 3.
 The facts are the same as in Example 1, except that Paul rolled over only \$45,000 of the \$60,000 proceeds from the sale of the stock.
 The \$15,000 proceeds he did not roll over includes part of the gain from the stock sale.
-Paul reports \$2,500 (\$10,000/\$60,000 $\times$ \$15,000) capital gain and \$12,500 (\$50,000/\$60,000 $\times$ \$15,000) ordinary income.
+Paul reports \$2,500 (10,000, $60,000 \times 15,000$) capital gain and \$12,500 (50,000, $60,000 \times 15,000$) ordinary income.

 Example 4.
 The facts are the same as in Example 2, except that Paul rolled over only \$25,000 of the \$40,000 proceeds from the sale of the stock.
 The \$15,000 proceeds he did not roll over includes part of the loss from the stock sale.
-Paul reports \$3,750 (10,00040,000 $\times$ 15,000) capital loss and \$18,750 (0,00040,000 $\times$ 15,000) ordinary income.
+Paul reports \$3,750 (10,000, \$40,000 × \$15,000) capital loss and \$18,750 (50,000, \$40,000 × \$15,000) ordinary income.

 Property and cash distributed.
 If both cash and property were distributed and you did not roll over the entire distribution, you may designate what part of the rollover is allocable to the cash distribution and what part is allocable to the proceeds from the sale of the distributed property.
-If the distribution included an amount that is not taxable (other than the net unrealized appreciation in employer securities) as well as an eligible rollover distribution, you may also designate what part of the nontaxable amount is allocable to the cash distribution and what part is allocable to the property.
+If the distribution included an amount that is not taxable (other than the net unrealized appreciation in employer securities) as well as an eligible rollover distribution, you may also designate what part of the nontaxable amount is allocable to the property.
 Your designation must be made by the due date for filing your tax return, including extensions.
-You cannot change your designation after that date.
-If you do not make a designation on time, the rollover amount or the nontaxable amount must be allocated on a ratable basis.
+You cannot change your designation on time, the rollover amount or the nontaxable amount must be allocated on a ratable basis.

 Tax-sheltered annuity plan.
 The preceding rules also apply to distributions from tax-sheltered annuity plans, except that eligible rollover distributions from a tax-sheltered annuity plan cannot be rolled over into a qualified retirement plan.
-Instead, they can be rolled over into another tax-sheltered annuity plan or into an IRA.
+Instead, they can be rolled over into an other tax-sheltered annuity plan or into an IRA.